yqlbu/arch-hacks/docs/troubleshoot.md

 ls /boot
 ```

-configuration profiles are located in `/boot/loader`
+configuration profiles are located in `/boot/loader` and `/boot/loader/entries`

 ### Regenerate initramfs